Western Football League

 The Western Football League is a football league in South West England, covering Bristol, Cornwall, Devon, Somerset, western Dorset, parts of Gloucestershire and Wiltshire.
 The league's current main sponsor is Jewson, so it is also known as the Jewson Western League for sponsorship reasons.

 Recent restructuring of the English football league system has placed the two divisions, known as the Premier Division and Division One (each a maximum of twenty-two clubs) at the ninth and tenth tiers overall, known as Step 5 and Step 6 of the National League System.

-The champion club get promoted to a Step 4 league, which in practice will almost certainly be the Southern League Division One South.
+The champion club gain promotion to a Step 4 league, which in practice is almost always the Southern League Division One South.
 Below the Western League are four local leagues covering smaller areas, the Gloucestershire County League, the Somerset County League, the Dorset Premier League and the Wiltshire League.
 The South West Peninsula League Premier Divisions East and West are also feeders to the Western League but due to having Step 6 status (the same level as the Western League Division One), they feed directly into the Western League Premier Division.